 Aruba has some of the best restaurants in the Caribbean, specializing not only in native cuisine but also showing off Dutch influences and adept interpretations of seafood and grilled dishes from around the world.
 Here's a taste of what's cooking in Aruba!

 One of Aruba's newest and hippest restaurants, Pinchos has a unique outdoor setting suspended above the Caribbean Sea; rattan furniture and huge overstuffed pillows add to the laid-back ambience.
-The menu consists almost entirely of "pinchos" or kabobs.
+The menu consists of everything from conch fritters and filet mignon to ceviche and fish cakes.
 Located on the pier of the Surfside Marina, Pinchos is of one of the most beautiful (and popular) spots to watch sunsets in Aruba.

 It's a bit of a misnomer to call Flying Fishbone a waterfront restaurant; depending on the tide, you might actually find your feet in the water while you dine.
-This Saveneta restaurant offers you the very best seafood on island, including multiple catch-of-the-day specials, as well as hearty beef tenderloin, sirloin, ribeyes, and other steaks and chops.Continue to 5 of 8 below.
+This Saveneta restaurant offers the very best seafood on island, including multiple catch-of-the-day specials, as well as hearty beef tenderloin, rib eyes, and lobster tails.

 Many longtime visitors -- including my in-laws -- call this the best restaurant in Aruba.
 Papiamento is an island institution that offers international cuisine in a classic Aruban country house.
 The restaurant allows guests to dine in a lush outdoor garden or in one of the home's intimate and antique-filled rooms.
 Some dishes are grilled on hot stones; tenderloin topped with gorgonzola is a house specialty.
-Yes, this is where Queen Beatrix of the Netherlands eats when she visits!
+Yes, this is where Her Royal Highness Beatrix, the former queen of the Netherlands, eats when she visits!

-Self-proclaimed as a "exciting dining experience," Carte Blanche offers a unique, ever-changing menu for those who love to indulge in exquisite dishes, while also embracing new flavors and adventurous foods.
+Self-proclaimed as an "exciting dining experience," Carte Blanche offers a unique, ever-changing menu for those who love to indulge in exquisite dishes, while also embracing new flavors and adventurous foods.

 Kamini's Kitchen in St. Nicholas masters the art of delicious, home-cooked food in a friendly, comfortable environment.
 Kamini herself is both the owner and chef, and for many who come in to her kitchen, also the entertainment.
 A warm personality and Aruba local, Kamini's charm and conversation warms up guests almost as much as her delicious food, which is clearly a labor of love.